-Transferring schools again, this time to Elizabeth City State University, Ms. Sutton was awarded a chancellor’s achievement scholarship in 1984 and went on to obtain a Bachelor of Science in computer science in 1987.
+Transferring to Elizabeth City State University, Ms. Sutton was awarded a chancellor’s achievement scholarship in 1984 and went on to obtain a Bachelor of Science in computer science in 1987.
 During this time, she joined the Watermark Association of Artisans, where she served as a database management system consultant from 1986 to 1987.
 Following her graduation, a former professor reached out and offered her a position at the College of The Albemarle, which she accepted.
 Ms. Sutton served as an instructor of computer science at the college from 1987 until 2003.

 Alongside her primary career responsibilities, Ms. Sutton has been very active within her community as well.
-In 1982, she volunteered as a campaign worker for the “Winnie Wood for State Senate” campaign and has also spent time as a member and president of her local camping club.
+In 1982, she volunteered as a campaign worker for the “Winnie Wood for State Senate” campaign and has also spent time as a member, vice president and president of her local camping club.
 Still very involved, even in her retirement, Ms. Sutton currently holds the position of vice president for her local chapter of Habitat for Humanity.

 For her decades of excellence, Ms. Sutton has been the recipient of a number of honors and accolades, including induction into the Alpha Kappa Mu Honor Society and Phi Theta Kappa, an international honor society.
-She was previously featured in Who’s Who in America, Who’s Who in Science and Engineering, Who’s Who in Media and Communication and Who’s Who of American Women, and has also been presented with the prestigious Albert Nelson Marquis Lifetime Achievement Award, the highest honor conferred by Marquis Who’s Who.
-Above everything, she cites the highlight of her career to being assigned to lead the programming effort for Y2K for the Coast Guard base where she was stationed.
+She was previously featured in Who’s Who in America, Who’s Who in Science and Engineering, Who’s Who in Media and Communication, and Who’s Who of American Women, and has also been presented with the prestigious Albert Nelson Marquis Lifetime Achievement Award, the highest honor conferred by Marquis Who’s Who.
+Above everything, she cites the highlight of her career as being assigned to lead the programming effort for Y2K for the Coast Guard base where she was employed.